reactivemarbles/DynamicData/README.md

 ## Dynamic Data

-Dynamic Data is a portable class library which brings the power of reactive (Rx) to collections.
+Dynamic Data is a portable class library which brings the power of Reactive Extensions (Rx) to collections.

-A collection which mutates can have adds, updates and removes (plus moves and re-evaluates but more about that another time).
-Dynamic Data has been evolved to take Rx to another dimension by introducing an observable cache and an observable list where changes are notified via an observable change set .
-Operators receive these notifications then apply some logic and subsequently provides it's own notifications.
-In this way operators can be chained together to apply powerful and often very complicated operations with some very simple fluent code.
+Mutable collections frequently experience additions, updates, and removals (among other changes).
+Dynamic Data provides two collection implementations, `ISourceCache<T>` and `ISourceList<T>`, that expose changes to the collection via an observable change set.
+The resulting observable change sets can be manipulated and transformed using Dynamic Data's robust and powerful array of change set operators.
+These operators receive change notifications, apply some logic, and subsequently provide their own change notifications.
+Because of this, operators are fully composable and can be chained together to perform powerful and very complicated operations while maintaining simple, fluent code.

-The benefit of at least 50 operators which are borne from pragmatic experience is that the management of in-memory data becomes easy and it is no exaggeration to say it can save thousands of lines of code by abstracting complicated and often repetitive operations.
+Using Dynamic Data's collections and change set operators makes in-memory data management extremely easy and can reduce the size and complexity of your code base by abstracting complicated and often repetitive operations.

 ###Some links